TIPConsulting/DDR-TwistNShout/README.md

 ## Design

 The project has 3 components, the UI, the gamepad, and the wearable.
+These components (and the integrations linking them) represent several significant technical features

+- Windows GUI
+- Microcontroller code (both C# and C++)
+- WiFi integration
+- Serial integration
+- Realtime bidirectional communication
+- Motion sensing

 ### UI